hangle/Notecard/documents/DesignNotes/AddCardSet.md

     ...
 </code></pre>

-<p>The 'cs.getButtonCardSet' returns CardSet's button:Node value. <br />
+<p>The 'cs.getAddCardSet' returns CardSet's button:Node value. <br />
 The asInstanceOf[CardSet] expression converts it to a CardSet object <br />
-which is the associated ButtonCardSet. 'bsc.startCardSet(...) is <br />
+which is the associated AddCardSet. 'bsc.startCardSet(...) is <br />
 invoked to executed this particular CardSet.   </p>

 <p>Two Notecard function have similar code:   </p>